prishagupta14/Whatsapp-Integration/README.md

 The WhatsApp Business API is designed for businesses that require automated and scalable customer interactions.
 However, strict policies and limitations ensure it is used ethically and legally.
 Businesses must comply with Meta’s guidelines to avoid restrictions or bans.

+WhatsApp Integration Chatbot Using Meta Developer Account

+1. Introduction

+A WhatsApp chatbot allows businesses to automate customer interactions using the WhatsApp Business API.
+By integrating with Meta’s Developer Account, businesses can create scalable and efficient chatbot solutions.

+2. Prerequisites

+Meta Developer Account with business verification completed.

+WhatsApp Business API Access (either self-hosted or via a Business Solution Provider (BSP)).

+Approved Phone Number registered for WhatsApp API.

+Webhook Endpoint to receive and process messages.

+Database to store user interactions and responses.

+Programming Knowledge (e.g., Python, Node.js, Java) to build and manage the chatbot logic.

+3. Steps to Integrate WhatsApp Chatbot

+Step 1: Register Your Business and Get API Access

+Sign up on the Meta Developer Console.

+Create an app and enable WhatsApp Business API.

+Complete business verification and link your phone number.

+Generate an API Key to authenticate requests.

+Step 2: Set Up a Webhook for Incoming Messages

+In the Meta Developer Console, configure the webhook settings.

+Deploy a server (e.g., using Flask, Express, or Spring Boot) to handle requests.

+Verify your webhook using the provided verify token.

+Subscribe to message events to receive and process user messages.

+Step 3: Sending and Receiving Messages

+Receiving Messages:

+WhatsApp sends messages to the webhook in JSON format.

+Parse incoming messages and extract user details.

+Sending Messages:

+Use the API endpoint to send text, images, buttons, and templates.

+Follow Meta’s guidelines for message format and rate limits.

+Step 4: Implement Chatbot Logic

+Design a chatbot flow using a state machine or decision tree.

+Implement Natural Language Processing (NLP) for intelligent responses (e.g., Dialogflow, Rasa).

+Store user sessions in a database to maintain context.

+Use pre-approved message templates for outbound messages.

+Step 5: Testing and Deployment

+Test the chatbot in the Meta Developer Sandbox before going live.

+Monitor API logs for debugging errors.

+Deploy the chatbot on a cloud platform (AWS, Heroku, or GCP).

+4. Best Practices

+Ensure User Consent before sending messages.

+Limit Response Time to keep the session within the 24-hour window.

+Optimize API Calls to avoid rate limits and unnecessary costs.

+Monitor Chatbot Performance using analytics tools.

+5. Conclusion

+Integrating a WhatsApp chatbot with Meta Developer Account enables businesses to automate interactions efficiently.
+By following best practices and compliance guidelines, businesses can enhance customer engagement while ensuring a smooth user experience.